PjSWhite/Bad-Apple-HAT/README.md

 # Belle

+> [!IMPORTANT]
+> The `pcb` branch contains KiCAD files related to this project

+This repository contains the code, 3d models, and software related to this upcoming research paper:
 > *Experimental Development of an Autonomous Rover Nurse for Reliable Pre-Meal Insulin Delivery: Advancing Diabetes Care Towards SDG 3 - Good Health and Well-Being*

 This repository contains the code and CAD files related to this research